hesherkid/hesherkid/README.md

 ### Hi, I'm Allison! 😄

-🚚 I've been in the concrete industry for over 15 years
+🚚 I've been in the concrete industry for 16+ years

 🌱 I'm currently learning Python and C#.
 I've successfully completed courses at the U of A for HTML, CSS, Javascript, Typescript, React, UI/UX.